-All new directors are inducted into the business whereby the Company's financial, strategic, operational and risk management positions are provided.
+The Nomination Committee is responsible for the induction of all new directors.
+The IDP Director Induction framework has been established to ensure that new Board members are suitably prepared to fulfil the requirements of their role and contribute appropriately to the operation of the Board.
+The framework covers aspects relating to the Company's vision and strategy, financial performance, and operational and risk management positions.
 In addition, comprehensive briefings with the Chair, CEO, senior executives and management are provided to assist them in understanding the business, its values and culture and the industry it operates in.